nitram509/tweet-gateway-server/README.md

 ## Example: Forwarding incoming SMS

-For example, you can use this gateway to automatically tweet incoming SMS from your smartphone.
+For example, you can use Tweet Gateway to automatically tweet the text of incoming SMS from your smartphone.
-We've used [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) tool for this.
+Iv've used an app like  [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) for this, many times.

 Once installed on your smartphone, you configure this app like this:

 1. Settings -> Activate "Forward incoming SMS to HTTP"
-2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://myserver/smsgateway"
+2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://myserver/gw/1234567890abcdef"
 3. Start the gateway

-   SMS Gateway will append the URL request parameters like this "http://myserver/smsgateway?phone=123456789&text=testTEXT&smscenter=xxxxxxx"
+   SMS Gateway will append the URL request parameters like this "http://myserver/smsgateway?text=testTEXT&phone=123456789&smscenter=xxxxxxx"
+   Thus Tweet Gateway will post the text 'testTEXT' for you.

 ## Development